alibaba/Appactive/docs/en/details/developer_guide.md

 - appactive.trafficRulePath: Describes the mapping relationship between route markers and units
 - appactive.machineRulePath: Describe the attribution unit of the current machine
 - appactive.dataScopeRuleDirectoryPath: Store the property file of the database, one file per database, the file name is: activeInstanceId-activeDbName or activeInstanceId-activeDbName-activePort
+- appactive.idSourceRulePath: describe how we extract routerId from http traffic

 ## 2. Control Plane